-Today is another post is in the “Which is healthier” series, which is “Quinoa vs Bulgur”.
+Today I have another post is in the “Which is healthier” series, which is “Quinoa vs Bulgur”.
 Lots of people around the globe, are wondering whether quinoa is the best grain or not-technically it’s a seed, but eaten as a grain- Yes it’s packed with nutrients, but should you jump to buy it?

 Quinoa vs Bulgur

 Bulgur is whole wheat grain that is partially cooked, comes from Middle Eastern, European, and Turkish origin.
 And its used a lot in Arabic cuisine .
 It’s the main ingredient in traditional meals like “Tabbouleh” which is a raw bulgur salad with chopped parsley, and tomato.
 Another popular dish has bulgur is a “Mujaddarah Burghol” which is basically a bulgur pilaf mixed with lentils, and caramelized onions.
 And finally “Maftoul“ which is mixture between flour, and bulgur.

 Here are photos showing these traditional meals respectively.

 Quinoa is a seed, but it’s treated like a grain when it’s cooked .
 The hometown of quinoa is Bolivia, and Chili, but now it is grown also here in the U.S .
 It’s mostly used as source of vegan protein.
 It has a mild flavor, so it goes well with almost any food.
 For Quinoa recipes, please check out my post All you need to know about Quinoa! and this easy quinoa pilaf I made.